 Select Page

-RECYCLING FACTS & MYTHS
+PLASTICS RECYCLING FACTS AND MYTHS

 EVIDENCE & PERSPECTIVE FROM A LEADING INDEPENDENT EXPERT

+Discover the facts and myths about plastics recycling.
+Learn which plastics are recyclable, the benefits of recycling, and common misconceptions.
 Plastics & the Environment – get the facts from the #1 independent expert – microplastics, litter, waste, ocean plastics, degradation, LCA

 Introduction